Gates Foundation cuts ties with Saudi charity over journalist’s murder

 The Gates Foundation, which so far had paid $1.5 million into the Misk initiative, will continue to support entrepreneurs who had already received funding, but will not support new grants, according to the foundation statement.

-Although the Misk Foundation had numerous other philanthropic partners, including Harvard University, Google, LinkedIn, and Twitter, it’s not clear whether these partners would follow the Gates Foundation’s lead..
+Although the Misk Foundation had numerous other philanthropic partners, including Harvard University, Google, LinkedIn, and Twitter, it’s not clear whether these partners would follow the Gates Foundation’s lead.

 Harvard, Google, and LinkedIn did not respond to requests for comment, and a spokeswoman for Twitter declined to comment.

-Though this was hardly a large project by the standards of the Gates Foundation, the crown prince described the Seattle foundation’s “collaboration” as “an essential initiative for the Misk Foundation,” in a statement last year on the MiSK Grand Challenges website, according to a report by Philanthropy News Digest.
+Though this was hardly a large project by the standards of the Gates Foundation, the crown prince described the Seattle foundation’s “collaboration” as “an essential initiative for the Misk Foundation,” in a statement last year on the Misk Grand Challenges website, according to a report by Philanthropy News Digest.

 Callahan said that the benefit to the Misk Foundation would have gone well beyond the $5 million the Gates Foundation had committed, by serving as a base that Misk officials could have used to attract additional contributions from other donors.
 “Being funded by the Gates Foundation has huge cachet,” he said.